agasthik/aws-csa-2017/README.md

   - In case of failover, No need to change connection string.

-  - This can be used for DR purpose only.
-This option has to be selected at instance creation time.
-This option is not useful for improving performance / scaling.
+  - Can be used for DR purposes only.
+Does not improve performance / scaling.

 ### Read Replica Databases.